jace-england/media-tracker-dashboard/README.md

 ### 1. Make your Google Sheet public (view only)

 Your app needs to read the sheet without logging in.
-Don't worry — it's read-only, nobody can edit it.
+Don't worry - it's read-only, nobody can edit it.

 1. Open your Google Sheet
 2. Click the green **Share** button (top right)
-3. Under "General access", change **Restricted** → **Anyone with the link**
+3. Under "General access", change **Restricted** to **Anyone with the link**
 4. Make sure the role is set to **Viewer** (not Editor)
-5. Click **Copy link** and save it — you'll need this URL
+5. Click **Copy link** and save it - you'll need this URL

-> ⚠️ Make sure you copy the URL of the **Raw Data** tab specifically.
+> Make sure you copy the URL of the **Raw Data** tab specifically.
 To do this, click the Raw Data tab first, then copy the URL from your browser (it should end in `#gid=XXXXXXX`).

 ---